Increasing brain angiotensin converting enzyme 2 activity decreases anxiety-like behavior in male mice by activating central Mas receptors

 Digital Object Identifier (DOI)

 Wang, Lei; De Kloet, Annette D.; Pati, Dipanwita; Hiller, Helmut; Smith, Justin A.; Pioquinto, David J.; Ludin, Jacob A.; Oh, S. Paul; Katovich, Michael J.; Frazier, Charles J.; Raizada, Mohan K.; and Krause, Eric G., "Increasing brain angiotensin converting enzyme 2 activity decreases anxiety-like behavior in male mice by activating central Mas receptors" (2016).
-Neurobiology.
+Translational Neuroscience.
 659.